microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaFeatureRolloutPolicyDirectoryObject.md

 ```

 ## Description
-an admin will use this cmdlet to add a group to the cloud authentication roll-out policy.
+An admin will use this cmdlet to add a group to the cloud authentication roll-out policy.
 Users in these groups will start authenticating against the cloud per policy (e.g.
-with Seamless Single Sign-On or not, or whether Passthrough auth or not).
+With Seamless Single Sign-On or not, or whether Passthrough auth or not).

 ## Examples